Jgilhuly/cursor-demos/README.md

 3. **Read the project's README** for specific setup instructions
 4. **Install dependencies** (usually `npm install` or `pip install -r requirements.txt`)
 5. **Start the development server** or run the application

-## License

-This repository is intended for educational and demonstration purposes.